IntroCSCI/colorvisionproject-Camden14/README.md

 To complete another theme, enter '1'.
 To end the program, enter '2'.
 1
+Please enter your name to start the formation or your new profile:
+John
 Please enter a color, that is either Red, Yellow, Green, Blue, or Purple:
-Blue
+Yellow
-The color you entered is: Blue
+The color you entered is: Yellow
 Please enter a file name to save your theme to (type the color you chose and add '.css' to the end of the color name):
-Blue.css
+Yellow.css
-You chose to save the Blue theme to the file named Blue.css.
+You chose to save the Yellow theme to the file named Yellow.css.
-The file for Blue colors is open.
+The file for Yellow colors is open.
-#p1 {background-color: rgba(0, 0, 255);}
+#p1 {background-color: rgba(255, 255, 0);}
-#p2 {background-color: rgba(13, 13, 144);}
+#p2 {background-color: rgba(127, 127, 14);}
-#p3 {background-color: rgba(94, 94, 192);}
+#p3 {background-color: rgba(199, 199, 121);}
-#p4 {background-color: rgba(6, 96, 186);}
+#p4 {background-color: rgba(198, 225, 25);}
-#p5 {background-color: rgba(148, 200, 253);}
+#p5 {background-color: rgba(250, 255, 209);}
-#p6 {background-color: rgba(54, 80, 105);}
+#p6 {background-color: rgba(70, 74, 45);}
-If the color Blue is to bright of a color for you to see, we can darken the color for you.
-Would you like to darken the color Blue?
+If the color Yellow is to bright of a color for you to see, we can darken the color for you.
+Would you like to darken the color Yellow?
 Enter Yes or No to proceed.
 Yes
-As you chose to darken your color, the new value of the darkened color Blue is:
+You chose to darken your color.
+Your profile for the Theme Completer is:
+Name: John
+Completed Color: Yellow
+Desired Color Value:
+127
+127
 0
-0
-127
 You have run through this program a total number of times of: 2 Would you like to enter another color and file name to complete another theme?
 To complete another theme, enter '1'.